-This paper discusses the experiences of a challenging research and development project: Design and implementation of a fuel saving control system for large vessels.
-The developed hardware and software has been successfully installed on around 20 ferries around Europe and has reduced the fuel consumption by as much as 5-15% in many cases.
-The fuel saving is achieved by optimizing control at three levels ranging from low level propeller and main engine control up to route planning for optimal speed profiles compensated for varying depth and weather conditions.
+This paper discusses algorithms for fuel saving control for large vessels.
+The fuel saving is achieved by optimizing control at three levels: low level propeller and main engine control, dynamic speed control to avoid peeks in the fuel consumption and finally route planning for optimal speed profiles compensated for varying depth and weather conditions.
 The control problems involve classical control functions as well as numerical optimization.
-Other important issues that are discussed in the paper are the safety aspects in designing and building semi-autonomous systems for high-level control of large vehicles.